Last Updated on 17 January 2026 by Cycloscope

 and Things to do Moni – West Flores, Indonesia

-Flores island is becoming more and more popular among the more adventurous tourists, mostly fed up with the crowds of Bali and the Gili islands.
+Flores Island is becoming increasingly popular among more adventurous tourists, mostly fed up with the crowds of Bali and the Gili Islands.

-Even though, most of them stick to the western part, using Labuan Bajo as a base to explore Komodo National Park, do snorkeling or diving and seeing the famous Komodo dragons.
+Even though most of them stick to the western part, using Labuan Bajo as a base to explore Komodo National Park, do snorkeling or diving, and see the famous Komodo dragons.

-Flores is not just about Komodo, it’s one of the most beautiful islands in Indonesia, worth exploring in-depth, with its lush and mountainous interior, volcanoes and ancestral cultures.
+Flores is not just about Komodo; it’s one of the most beautiful islands in Indonesia, worth exploring in depth for its lush, mountainous interior, volcanoes, and ancestral cultures.

 This article describes the second part of our bicycle trip in Flores, from Koka Beach to Moni and Kelimutu Volcano.
 It is part of our Full Flores Travel Guide.